 WebAdvisor usually blocks registration for the following reasons:

 Check all of these potential blocks.
 Still have questions?
-Stop by Academic Advisement!
+Contact Academic Advisement.

 You must have at least 12 clock hours each semester to be considered full-time.
 Non-credit courses, like MTH 97 and CMP 97, count toward this clock hour requirement.

-Stop by Academic Advisement in the Student Success Center in RIC for the Leave of Absence/Withdrawal paperwork, or print the form here.
+Stop by Academic Advisement in the Student Success Center in RIC for the Leave of Absence/Withdrawal paperwork, or print the form (PDF).
 You will need a signature from your faculty advisor.

-During the Drop/Add week, you may drop classes on WebAdvisor by going to Register and Drop Sections.
+During the first week of classes (Drop/Add week), you may drop classes on WebAdvisor by going to Register and Drop Sections.
 After this period, you may withdraw from classes until the last day for authorized withdrawal.
-The Withdraw from a Course form is available online or in the Academic Support Services office.
+The Withdraw from a Course form (PDF) is available online or in the Academic Support Services office.
 The form will need to be signed by your advisor.

-Check the academic calendar each semester for these important dates.
+Check the academic calendar each semester for Drop/Add dates.

 You will not receive credit for the course and there will be a W next to that course on your transcript instead of a grade.
 This does not impact your GPA.

-Visit the Find a Coach webpage, or stop by the Learning Center in the Student Success Center in the RIC.
+Visit the Find a Coach page or stop by the Learning Center in the Student Success Center in the RIC.